VKorpelshoek/GridTrackNet/README.md

 Link to the original dataset (48.2GB): https://drive.google.com/drive/folders/1FzkE5i5_ybyn6Tc6KMj0mgTiH7zPGgHm?usp=sharing

-*Training data consisted primarily of diverse amature footage as well as professional TV broadcasts, but can be trained on custom data for your own use case.*
+*Training data consisted primarily of diverse amateur footage as well as professional TV broadcasts, but can be trained on custom data for your own use case.*

 Example usage:
 ```commandline